Lethaliah/Mortgage-Calculator/README.md

 # Mortgage-Calculator
-Calculates monthly payments for customers, whose info is read from a txt file
+Calculates monthly payments for customers, whose info is read from the txt file 'prospects.txt', then displays the result.
 ##
 This was programmed using Gradle 7.6 and Java 19.0.2